What is

 Diabetes occurs when blood sugar (glucose) levels are too high.
 It is a common condition affecting about 5 in every 100 people.
 There are more than 250,000 people with diabetes in NZ.

-Glucose enters our bodies from the food we eat and it is used to produce energy.
+Glucose enters our bodies from the foods we eat and it is used for energy.
 The amount of glucose in the blood stream is regulated by the hormone insulin.
 The pancreas is responsible for insulin production.
-Insulin is a hormone that helps to transport glucose into our cells where it can be used as fuel.
+Insulin helps to transport glucose into our cells where it can be used as fuel.

 Diabetes results when not enough insulin is created (Type 1) or our cells are not responsive enough to the insulin (Type 2).
-In both cases, glucose that cannot enter the cells, remains in the bloodstream and rises blood sugar to unhealthy levels.
+In both cases, glucose that cannot enter the cells remains in the bloodstream and raises blood sugar to unhealthy levels.
+Our kidneys will remove some, but not all, of this excess glucose via urine.

 Type 1 Diabetes

 Type 1 is most commonly diagnosed in children and young adults, but one in 5 people with type 1 are diagnosed over the age of 40.
-With type 1 diabetes the pancreas does not produce enough insulin and therefore insulin needs to be manually taken by injection.
+With type 1 diabetes the pancreas does not produce enough insulin and therefore insulin needs to be injected, either manually by injection or by using an insulin pump.
+(Alfrezza, an inhalable insulin, exists and is known for its fast onset.
+However, it does have some side-effects such as a cough or sore throat.)

 Type 2 Diabetes

-Type 2 is most commonly found in adults (over 40) and results from ‘insulin resistance’.
+Type 2 is most commonly found in adults and results from ‘insulin resistance’.
 Lifestyle factors, such as inactivity and being overweight can put people at increased risk of this type of diabetes.
-A healthy diet and exercise plan may be enough to control blood glucose levels, otherwise tablets or injections may be required to improve the body’s responsiveness to insulin
+A healthy diet and exercise plan may be enough to control blood glucose levels, otherwise tablets or injections may be required to improve the body’s responsiveness to insulin.

 Signs and Symptoms